bsdtrhodes/2024cybergames/short_n_sweet_zip.md

 This was done post-games.
-Someone in the chat said they used fcrackzip, which I have never seen before, but is available in Kali if you just install it with apt(8).
-This was the comment, I think by a user of "Hugo" and I am posting it completely:
+Someone in the chat said they used fcrackzip, which I have never seen before but is available in Kali if you just install it with apt(8).
+This was the comment, I think, by a user of "Hugo," and I am posting it completely:
   "oh no!
   sudo fcrackzip -b -u -v -l 1-7 short_n_sweet.zip That’s how I was able to brute force it.
 I kept the pw length (-l) between 1-7.
-  Try also: Use crack station, and you got the cleartext immediately"
+  Try also using the crack station, and you will get the cleartext immediately."

-They are correct, running that line gives the password:
+They are correct; running that line gives the password:

 ┌──(trhodes㉿kali)-[~/Downloads/unknown]
 └─$ fcrackzip -b -u -v -l 1-7 short_n_sweet.zip